probmods/probmods2/chapters/14-bayesian-data-analysis.md

 You'll notice this question directly parallels those we've been dealing with in probabilistic models of cognition.
 Now instead of asking "what inference should be people draw?", we are asking "what inferences should *we* draw?".
 Instead of thinking about people's prior beliefs, we must consider our own.

+Here, we consider the case of trying to decide which is the better model:

 ~~~~ norun
 var scientistModel = function(){